Episcopal Relief & Development’s US Disaster Program is supporting dioceses in light of the COVID-19 Pandemic.

 With the support of Episcopal Relief & Development, Programa REDES is supporting vulnerable communities in the mountainous and island municipalities of Vieques and Culebra that have been disproportionately impacted by the pandemic.
 The organization is offering COVID-19 vaccination clinics that do not require pre-registration as well as providing incentives to those who get vaccinated.

 Due to the COVID-19 pandemic’s shelter-in-place orders, many members of the Rosebud Sioux Tribe are not able to work, and therefore, are in need of food and supplies.
 The Episcopal Diocese of South Dakota is partnering with Episcopal Relief & Development to provide gas, diapers, food and to meet other emergency needs on the reservation.

-Episcopal Relief & Development is working with the Episcopal Diocese of Southern Virginia to provide food and other emergency assistance to migrant farm, domestic and restaurant workers who have lost income due to COVID-19.
-Leveraging the gifts of the diocese’s Latino Ministry, Spanish speaking volunteers are distributing grocery store gift cards to impacted communities in the South Hill, Eastern Shore, Norfolk, Virginia Beach and Richmond areas.
+Episcopal Relief & Development worked with the Episcopal Diocese of Southern Virginia early in the pandemic to provide food and other emergency assistance to migrant farm, domestic and restaurant workers who had lost income due to COVID-19.
+Leveraging the gifts of the diocese’s Latino Ministry, Spanish-speaking volunteers distributed grocery store gift cards to impacted communities in the South Hill, Eastern Shore, Norfolk, Virginia Beach and Richmond areas.

 The Episcopal Diocese of Southwestern Virginia, with Episcopal Relief & Development’s support, is providing COVID-19 relief in 2021 to low-income families and individuals in the Appalachian region, an area which is historically underserved and was experiencing an economic depression even before COVID-19.
 Through existing relationships in the community, Grace House on the Mountain, a non-profit community organization run by the diocese, is replenishing food pantries and covering utility and medical expenses.